Niece Waidhofer Accentuates Considerable Cleavage In A Revealing Nude Bra

 Niece Waidhofer left little to the imagination in an eye-popping piece of lingerie for her most recent Instagram upload on Wednesday morning.
 The bombshell didn't hold back when it came to the sex appeal, as she posed seductively for the camera.

 In the racy pic, Niece accentuated her considerable cleavage in a revealing nude bra.
-The garment included a low-cut neckline that drew attention to her busty chest.
+The garment included a low-cut neckline which drew attention to her busty chest.
 It also exposed her toned arms and shoulders in the process.

 The model appeared to go without pants or underwear in the shot, where she flaunted her bare hips.
 Her flat tummy and killer abs were also on full display.
 She added a bit of bling to the look with a pair of dangling, fringe earrings.

-Niece looked to pose in the bathroom for the snap.
-She had her weight shifted to the side, and her hip pushed out dramatically.
+Niece appeared to pose in a bathroom for the snap.
+She had her weight shifted to the side and her hip pushed out dramatically.
 Her back was arched and one hand hung at her side.
 The other held her phone so that she could click the selfie in the mirror.

 In the background of the shot, a white towel hung on the wall.
 A vase filled with flowers was also visible in front of her.
-In the caption, Niece told her followers a comical story about being woken up early by her dog.
+In the caption, Niece wrote a comical story about being woken up early by her dog.

-Her long, dark hair was parted in the center.
-The locks were styled in loose strands that curled at the ends as they hung over both of her shoulders.

-” Looking quite FETCHING my lady HOWL you doing?” one follower quipped.
+" Looking quite FETCHING my lady HOWL you doing?" one follower asked.

-“Always looking beautiful,” another gushed.
+"Always looking beautiful," another person gushed.

 "My queen," a third social media user wrote.